iotaledger/goshimmer/documentation/docs/protocol_specification/components/ledgerstate.md

 If a transaction passes the semantic validation, its referenced UTXOs *shall* be marked as spent and the corresponding new outputs *shall* be booked/specified in the ledger.

 Transactions that do not pass semantic validation *shall* be discarded.
 Their UTXOs are not marked as spent and neither are their outputs booked into the ledger.
-Moreover, their messages *shall* be considered invalid.
+Moreover, their blocks *shall* be considered invalid.

 # Ledger State